 Is this trip for you?

 The Magemani Camp is a stunning campsite situated amongst the trees of an old coconut, mango and cashew nut plantation on Mafia Island’s western shore.
-Traditional thatched houses of different sizes make up the camp which are shared, same-sex dorms that house three people, so volunteers must be willing to share space with their fellow interns if staying in this type of accommodation.
-All dorms are equipped with amenities (including bed linen and mosquito nets).
+Traditional thatched houses of different sizes make up the camp which are shared, same-sex dorms that house two people, so volunteers must be willing to share space with their fellow interns.
+All dorms are equipped with amenities (beds, pillows, linen and mosquito nets).
 In true Bush style, the camp features dry, composting toilets and outside showers.
+Free Wifi is also available for volunteers to use.

 In terms of fitness, you must be able to swim confidently and must also be comfortable with the open ocean.
 We would recommend, therefore, that you are in reasonable health and have at least a moderate level of fitness.
 A health questionnaire must be completed on application to ensure that everyone meets the entry level requirements.
 Note that you will get fitter during the internship!